Including rent (as at October 1st 2017)

 It is your responsibility to obtain a TV licence for any TV brought into College.
 Your home address licence will not cover you and there is no College-wide cover.
 TV licensing authorities make checks on a regular basis and students are personally liable for any fines imposed.

-Car parking is available at the St Regis site.
-At Queen Edith’s Way there are garages and a driveway but all other accommodation falls in "resident only" parking areas and the City Council do not issue permits to students.
+Car parking is available at Queen Edith’s House and Netherfield by applying to the Rooms Coordinator for a permit.
+Parking is available at St Regis until June 2018.
+A parking permit is still required.
+All other accommodation falls in "resident only" parking areas and the City Council do not issue permits to students.
 If you bring a car to Cambridge you will need to obtain a Motor Proctor Licence from the University.
 Parking is very limited and there is no overnight parking for guests.

 Maintenance and Fault Reporting